zhenv5/breaking_cycles_in_noisy_hierarchies/README.md

 **(columns are separated by whitespace)**

-first **3** columns must be: method_name, precision, and recall.
+First **3** columns must be: method_name, precision, and recall.

-left columns are optional, such as f-1score and numEdgesRemoved.
+Other columns are optional, such as f-1score and numEdgesRemoved in data/performance.txt.

 * --title "RG(1.5K,15K)": file will be saved at: performance_RG(1.5K,15K).pdf